 Professor Tim Entwisle

-Tim blogs (TalkingPlants), tweets, and looks for any opportunity to promote science, plants and gardens.
-He is a frequent guest on Australian radio and television, and writes opinion pieces for the major newspapers.
-Over the summers of 2014-15 and 2015-16 Tim hosted ABC Radio National’s first gardening show, Talking Plants, and he contributes regularly to RN’s Blueprint for Living.
-He writes for a variety of science, nature and garden magazines and maintains an active social media profile.
-In 2017 Tim joins ASA as tour lecturer for ‘Gardens in Spanish Culture’.
+Tim has a strong profile on various social media platforms, including a long-running and prize-winning blog (TalkingPlants) since 2008 and regular contributions to Instagram and X (ex-Twitter).
+He looks for any opportunity to promote science, plants and gardens and is a frequent speaker at clubs and specialist societies.
+Tim is a frequent guest on Australian radio and television, and writes opinion pieces for major newspapers.
+Over the summers of 2014-15 and 2015-16 Tim hosted ABC Radio National’s first gardening show, Talking Plants, and he continues to contribute regularly to RN’s Blueprint for Living.

 Tim also has an interest in indie music, literature, kayaking and anything to do with Dr Samuel Johnson.